KIDS’ CAMPUS CHILD CARE CENTRE

 Clothing and Possessions

 Your child should always come to the centre dressed appropriately for the weather.
 A second (spare) set of clothing should be at the centre at all times as well as a pair of slippers or shoes they can wear inside.
-Labeling clothing and possessions is a great help to the staff in preventing loss or misplacement of articles.
+Labeling clothing and possessions are a great help to the staff in preventing loss or misplacement of articles.

 Smoking or handling a cigarette is prohibited at all times at Kids’ Campus Child Care Centre including the playground at the child care location whether or not children are present.